-Poya currently ranked No. 1 in cosmetic and grocery channel and will continue to expand store network and increase our market share.
-In 2019, we created a new hardware channel named "Poya Home", to allow our customers to enjoy the fun of life by simple remodeling of their living space.
-The current traditional hardware stores in Taiwan offer limited product choices, where we see market potential to fulfill the customers' demand.
+Poya currently ranked No. 1 in the beauty and grocery channel and will continue to expand store network to increase our market penetration.
+In 2019, we added a new home improvement channel named "Poya Home", allowing our customers to improve the quality and fun of home life through simple renovations.
+We take the current traditional hardware department market as an example, the demand is unlimited but the choices are limited.
 As such, POYA devoted to offer a variety of product selections in our professional, spacious shopping environment.
 We uphold "simplicity" as our core value with service-oriented culture to continuously enhance our market share in Taiwan's hardware market.